Skip to main content Skip to footer

 Key initiation milestones include:

-• Project charter approval: the official authorization that releases resources and budget.
+• Project charter approval: The official authorization that releases resources and budget.

-• Core team assembly: the point at which all key roles are filled, and onboarding is complete.
+• Core team assembly: The point at which all key roles are filled, and onboarding is complete.

-• Kickoff meeting completion: the event confirming that stakeholders and the team are aligned on scope and goals.
+• Kickoff meeting completion: The event confirming that stakeholders and the team are aligned on scope and goals.

 Stakeholder approval milestones